Seegnify/EmbeddedML/README.md

 ## Training

-Training a model requires implementing the `Training` interface and creating the model definition.
-Complete reference implementations can be found in the folder `examples` as well as in the full test.
+A complete reference implementations of distributed training can be found in folder `examples` as well as in the full test.
 Once implemented and compiled, start master process and then worker process.

 Start the master process on port 2020 and store the model in my.graph: